Table of Contents

 1-hour prompt caching

-Opt in with an environment variable.
-The simplest setup, before launching claude:
+One environment variable.
+Simplest setup, before launching claude:

 export ENABLE_PROMPT_CACHING_1H=1